ssh4net/MeshRepair/docs/blender-addon-guide.md

 ## Hole Filling Options

-Expand the Hole Filling panel to access algorithm parameters:
+The Hole Filling panel is open by default; use it to access algorithm parameters:

 ### Size Limits